Cutaneous melanoma is cancer that starts in the pigment-making cells of the skin.

 A confirmed SSM diagnosis often occurs after you, a loved one, or your doctor notices a normal mole that:

 This is the second most-common melanoma.
 About 15 percent of cutaneous melanomas are of this type.

-They may be harder to diagnose, because their progress is hard to see.
+- May be harder to diagnose because their progress is hard to see.

 These are a less common type of cutaneous melanoma.